suku60/suku60/README.md

 <a href="https://master.dogiqax5q9mxn.amplifyapp.com/" target="_blank">Angular/Ionic Movie's Website</a>
 <br/>

 - Tomeme: a social network of memes.
 MERN full stack project.
-Frontend was my second approach to React.
+A frontend that was my second approach to React.

 <a href="https://develop.dvzjwfzqzlt10.amplifyapp.com/" target="_blank">Tomeme social network</a>
 <br/>